john-carroll-sw/pdf_to_json_extractor_gpt4vision/README.md

 # GPT-4 Vision Field Extractor - Converts PDFs to JSON using schema

+Large Language Models (LLMs) have the potential to transform the way we access and use data from legacy documents (like PDFs or Word files).
+They serve as a bridge connecting the past with the present, empowering organizations to fully leverage their historical records.

-This repository contains implementations of a field extractor for taking PDF documents to output JSON using OpenAI's GPT-4 Vision Preview.
+This repository contains implementations of a field extractor for taking PDF documents to output JSON using OpenAI's GPT-4 Vision Preview, offering flexibility to either generate a new JSON object or populate an existing schema.
+This functionality can be particularly useful for organizations looking to digitize their data, streamline their workflows, and unlock the full potential of their document archives.

-## Implementation 1: Small Files
+## Implementation 1: Simple PDF to JSON

-The first implementation is designed to handle smaller PDFs, typically between 1 to 5 pages.
-This implementation directly uses GPT-4 Vision to extract form fields from the PDF and returns a JSON Object structure representing these fields.
+The first implementation is designed to handle scanned or digital PDFs of various documents, typically between 1 to 5 pages.
+It's a simpler implementation to show how to use GPT-4 Vision to extract form fields from a PDF and return a JSON Object structure representing these fields.

-## Implementation 2: Large Files
+## Implementation 2: PDF > Images (batches) > JSON

+This implementation can handle larger scanned or digital PDFs by sending up to 10 images per request to GPT-4 Vision.
+There is even retry logic for 429 errors.
+The process involves converting PDFs to images, cleaning and pre-processing these images, and then extracting JSON values from the images by checking for Key-Value pairs from the JSON Schema.
+This continues until all images have been processed.
+Finally it uses an ensemble method and combines all JSON from the batches for its final result. *Optimize for your use.

+## Implementation 3: PDF > Images > Markdown > JSON

-The second implementation is designed to handle larger PDFs, such as those with 50 pages or more.
-This implementation first converts the PDFs into images.
-It then uses GPT-4 Vision to convert these images into Markdown.
+This implementation performs better for digital PDFs, instead of scanned.
+It also may provide a higher level of accuracy depending on your use case.
+It first converts the PDFs into images.
+It then uses GPT-4 Vision to convert these images into Markdown which is great for keeping the emphasis of the elements on the page.
+Also, GPT-4 Vision can interpret charts, images, on pages, which is something most OCR libraries cannot do.
 Finally, it converts the collective markdown into a JSON Object structure using GPT-4 Turbo's JSON Mode OR it can make a JSON Object schema from the markdown.

 ## Usage